 Skip to main content

 The SharedMemory CLI lets you manage AI memory from your terminal.
-Add memories, search the knowledge graph, ask questions, and check status.
+Store memories, query the knowledge graph, ask questions, and check status.

 npm install -g @sharedmemory/cli